-As a company with both pipelines and wind turbines, Enbridge is delivering energy security and driving transformation toward a lower-carbon economy.
-And we’re proud to deliver economic benefits in the U.S. states and the Canadian provinces where we do business.
+As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
+And we’re proud to deliver economic benefits in the states where we do business.

-- Enbridge paid nearly $2 million in property tax across Rhode Island for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;
+- Enbridge paid $2.9 million in property tax across Rhode Island for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- On a national scale, Enbridge had an American workforce of 5,117 permanent and temporary employees, and provisioned contractors, at year’s end, and paid nearly $393 million in base salary to our permanent and temporary employees in the U.S.
+- On a national scale, Enbridge had an American workforce of 3,911 permanent and temporary employees, and provisioned contractors, at year’s end, and paid more than $325.3 million in base salary to our permanent and temporary employees in the U.S.

-- Enbridge invested $1,500 in community-strengthening initiatives across Rhode Island—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community;
+- In 2020, Enbridge invested $40,800 in community-strengthening initiatives across Rhode Island—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.